brizenrai19/SuperFormulaRestAPI/README.md

 * I would suggest deploying the app to cloud services such as Azure.
 * Setup monitoring and logging of the app using application insights would provide data regarding the overall health and performace of the app.
 I would also suggest using alerts in azure monitor for customized alerts based on the app's perfromance.
 * The app stores data in a SQL Server database and it is essential to securely store PII data into the database.
 I would suggest using column level encryption to store PII data.
 * The app is built using .net core framework which provides highly extensible options while keeping the project maintainable.
-I would suggest separating all of the business logics, logging and other services as separate functional units that can be registered as independent services on the app.
+I would suggest separating all of the business logics, logging and other services as separate functional units that can be registered as independent services and consumed by app.

+**Please describe how this code could be deployed and run in AWS or another cloud service provider.
+Which AWS services would be used?
+What infrastructure choices would you make?
+How would the code need to (if at all) change for this migration to the cloud?
+* This app can be deployed to Azure App Service that can communicate with SQL Server database to perform CRUD operations.
+* I would choose an Azure App Service that allows auto scaling, multiple statging slots, traffic management and daily backups.
+The app service communicates with SQL Server database, so SQL database and SQL Server are the additional two resources required for the app.
+Additional publishing the app to Azure advantages such as centralized location for APIs, secure access to APIs, reporting on usage analytics, real time tracking etc.
+* For the current scenario of the app only the connection string needs to be updated to deploy it to Azure.
+The app should be able to communicate with the messaging services, since there is no integration that piece needs to be added to the code.